Frequently Asked Questions: Mo Option Program

 What are the requirements for the faculty in the Missouri Option Program?

-Teachers working in this program must have a valid Missouri teaching certificate in any area or in Adult Education and Literacy (AEL).
-AEL certification is not required if the educator already has a valid teaching certificate.
+Teachers working in this program must have a valid Missouri teaching certificate in any content area or in Adult Education and Literacy (AEL).

 Are specific funds available to support the Missouri Option Program?

 No. The Missouri Option Program is not a grant program.
-However, school districts do receive state aid for attendance of participating students.
+However, LEAs do receive state aid for attendance of participating students.

 How do schools or school districts "sign up" for the Missouri Option Program?